|

 Did the Oklahoma City Bombers Have Help?.
 One

-month after the April 19, 1995, Oklahoma City bombing that
+month after the April

-killed 168 people, authorities demolished what was
+authorities demolished what was left of the Alfred P.

-left of the Alfred P. Murrah Federal Building.
-Officials
+Murrah Federal Building.

-the citizens of Oklahoma City.
-But
+recovery for the citizens of Oklahoma

-critics question the FBI's tactics and argue the building came down too
+City.
+But critics question the FBI's tactics

-soon and the implosion is one piece of a government cover-up.
+and argue the building came down too soon and the implosion is one piece of

 The FBI A Legend Decays.